Megalodon Shark vs. the Leviathan Whale: Who Would Win?

 Although contested by mainstream science, there are some cryptozoologists who believe the Megalodon shark could still be alive today, perhaps in the deeper parts of the ocean.
 Various reports of the beast have come out in modern times, including alleged recent sightings in the Sea of Cortez.

 While it is highly improbable that a remnant population of Megalodon sharks still exists somewhere in the world, what is certain is that this massive predator once ruled the ancient oceans.
 Or did it?
-Until 2008 it was though that Meg was the biggest, baddest thing in the prehistoric sea.
+Until 2008 it was thought that Meg was the biggest, baddest thing in the prehistoric sea.
 Did the monster Livyatan bully this massive shark, or was it the other way around?

 The Ancient Ocean Battlefield